 - The herding instinct of this hybrid makes it a nipper

 This dog is known to try and guide people by nipping away at their heels and feet.
-While such behaviour is cute to look at, it can get a tad annoying.
+While such behavior is cute to look at, it can get a tad annoying.

-Hence, you will need to curb such habits by training it efficiently.
+Hence, you will need to curb such habits by training them efficiently.

 Physical Traits of the Dalmatian Heeler

 The Dalmatian Heeler is a robust, muscular dog that can be categorized as either a medium-sized or a large dog.

 The average Dalmatian Heeler will fully grow up to weigh between 38 and 60 pounds, depending on which bloodline dominates its gene pool.

 A full-grown male of this kind will be 19 to 24 inches tall, while its female counterpart will measure 17 to 22 inches in height and 35 to 55 pounds in weight.

 What is the life expectancy of the Dalmatian Heeler?